-“G-WOW” is a unique model for increasing people’s knowledge of climate change and encouraging them to take action to address it.
-The G-WOW model is based on investigating climate change through its impact on cultural and economic practices we value, based on how a changing climate is affecting sustainability of species and habitat conditions that support that practice.
-The model integrates scientific research with real world “place-based” evidence we can observe and experience.
-G-WOW curriculum uses traditional lifeways of the Lake Superior Ojibwe, a culture with a long relationship with the environment, to demonstrate place-based evidence of climate change.
-Ojibwe language, traditional ecological knowledge, and cultural components are integrated.
-The project’s service learning approach promotes community level action to mitigate or adapt to a changing climate, no matter your location or culture.
+“G-WOW” is a unique climate literacy, communication, and leadership model for increasing climate change awareness and encouraging action to address it.
+G-WOW investigates climate change through its impact on cultural and economic practices we value based on how it is affecting sustainability of species and habitat conditions that support those practices.
+The model integrates “scientific” climate research with “place-based” evidence we can observe.
+G-WOW curriculum weaves in the traditional ecological knowledge (TEK) of the Lake Superior Ojibwe, a culture with a long relationship with the environment, to demonstrate place-based evidence of how the climate is changing.
+G-WOW promotes community level action to increase resiliency to a changing climate and reduce its impacts, no matter your location or culture.

 We welcome you to adapt the G-WOW model to help your community understand more about climate change and what can be done about it.
 Do culture and science agree that climate change is real?
 You be the judge!

 Four seasonal curriculum units, with a new unit on climate change and water, engage middle school to adult learners in applying scientific research, Ojibwe traditional ecological knowledge (TEK), and place-based investigations to determine how climate change is affecting all of us.
 The G-WOW curriculum guides learners to investigate climate change within their own culture, take action, and share the results with others.

 The G-WOW website features lesson plans, activity guides, climate change resources, program data bases, visual resources, games, and more.Ojibwe culture and language are integrated into the curriculum.